 - Confusion, decreased consciousness or withdrawal from social interaction

-- Cannot walk in a straight line or unable to walk.
+- Not being able to walk in a straight line or unable to walk.

 Prevention of altitude sickness

-The slower you go, the better you will acclimatize and the higher you are likely to go without experiencing many symptoms.
-Recognize early symptoms of AMS and if symptoms increase, descend.
+The slower you go, the better you will acclimatise and the higher you are likely to go without experiencing many symptoms.
+Recognise early symptoms of AMS and if symptoms increase, descend.
 Your guide will help you take a decision.
-The only cure is either acclimatization or descent.
+The only cure is either acclimatisation or descent.